Attention: Anyone Who Wants To Get Stronger…

 What Will You Do With Your New-Found Strength?

 When you put these exercises into action you will get stronger.
 There is no doubt about it.
 When so few people can do a single repetition you’ll be busting out several with ease.
 All you have to do is follow the game plan as its laid out.

 With 83 pages of handstand pushup information, filled with tons of pictures this really is the Ultimate Guide.
-And you get it all for just $34.95 or even less for the eBook version.
+This used to sell for $49.

 You get the jam-packed book that covers all the positions, exercises, methods of progression, one hand handstands, freestanding handstand pushups, tons of workouts, training plans and much more.